kubernetes/community/keps/sig-node/0014-runtime-class.md

 ## Motivation

-RuntimeClasses address two distinct problems: surfacing support and configuration of optional features, and supporting multiple runtimes.

-Today's runtimes have varying support for features that are expressible through the PodSpec (see [examples of runtime variation](#examples-of-runtime-variation) below).
-In some cases such as SELinux, features are silently ignored when they aren't supported.
-This is problematic from a security perspective since it makes it difficult to audit actual runtime options.
-Other features such as AppArmor are checked for support, but on failure the pod is just held in a "Blocked" state to avoid the churn of recreating the rejected pod.
-Still other features maybe be applied in slightly different configurations, as is the case with capabilities today (the default set is not well-defined), and `privileged` containers.
-By raising these properties to the control plane errors can be surfaced much earlier (admission), and configuration can be made explicit.

-The second problem that RuntimeClass addresses is supporting multiple runtimes in a cluster, or even on the same node.
+There is growing interest in using different runtimes within a cluster.
 [Sandboxes][] are the primary motivator for this right now, with both Kata containers and gVisor looking to integrate with Kubernetes.
 Other runtime models such as Windows containers or even remote runtimes will also require support in the future.
 RuntimeClass provides a way to select between different runtimes configured in the cluster and surface their properties (both to the cluster & the user).

+In addition to selecting the runtime to use, supporting multiple runtimes raises other problems to the control plane level, including: accounting for runtime overhead, scheduling to nodes that support the runtime, and surfacing which optional features are supported by different runtimes.
+Although these problems are not tackled by this initial proposal, RuntimeClass provides a cluster-scoped resource tied to the runtime that can help solve these problems in a future update.

 [Sandboxes]: https://docs.google.com/document/d/1QQ5u1RBDLXWvC8K3pscTtTRThsOeBSts_imYEoRyw8A/edit